Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

         - main

 env:
-  LOAD_TEST_RESOURCE: "eastloadtest"
+  LOAD_TEST_RESOURCE: "your-loadtest-resource-name"
-  LOAD_TEST_RESOURCE_GROUP: "loadtest-rg"
+  LOAD_TEST_RESOURCE_GROUP: "your-loadtest-rg"
-  ENDPOINT_URL: "jjnewsuttotest.azurewebsites.net"
+  ENDPOINT_URL: "yourwebsite.azurewebsites.net"

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs: